 We had been there about an hour and looked at perhaps 60 or more dog possibilities.
 None seemed just right and we were discouraged.
 As we were about to leave I spotted one we must have overlooked.
 He had a yellow-blonde coat.
 He was thin.
 His eyes were sad, as if he had seen so many people pass his cage without giving him consideration that he had given up all hope of ever getting out of this awful prison.

 But there was something about this particular dog that seemed special.
 The eyes, perhaps.
 We looked at his papers.
 Lab-Mix.
-Been there for more than 2 months.
+Been there for almost 3 months.
 I motioned for the guard to put a leash on him so we could take him outside, walk around a little, and get to know each other.

 The Animal Care people have a small fenced dirt area out back where you can take a dog, sit on a bench, and get acquainted.
 We chatted with this scrawny, dirty dog for a few minutes.
 He was friendly enough, but not desperately needy.
 He had a certain dignity that you don’t see in many canines.
 He was a prisoner, but he hadn’t been broken.
 His spirit was still strong.